openmrs/openmrs-book-developer-manual/en/Development_In_OpenMRS/Getting_Started/CreatingAModule.md

 <center><h1>Creating Your First Module</h1></center>
 ************************************

+Before you get started, please consult the [Starting Development](StartingDevelopment.md) page if you have not already to make sure that a module is right for your type of project.

 ## Amani Clinic Case Study

 To put this book in perspective, we'll walk through a fictional scenario that reflects the real world process of identifying the need for, designing, and building a module.
 Maintaining a modular architecture allows developers to add and remove special functionality into OpenMRS without having to modify the core project.